stgl/pymccrgb/README.md

 This package is developed for Linux/OS X and Python 3.6+.

-THe LibLAS C library is required for MCC and `pymccrgb`.
+The LibLAS C library is required for MCC and `pymccrgb`.
 You can install it via `apt`:

 ```bash
 sudo apt-get install liblas-c-dev